super5516/minimal/_posts/2017-12-26-notes-on-c++-static-variable-and-static-function.md

 }
 ```

-Static function in a class is a function that could be called without any instance.
+Static member function (static function in a class) is a function that could be called without any instance.
+Note that static member function could only access static member variables, which means it cannot access normal member variable, nor can it access normal member function. [(ref)](http://kamory0931.pixnet.net/blog/post/119201381)

 Example:
 ``` c++